1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     - If you need to replace the wiring of the 24V heater circuit of the bed, use highly flexible wire with many thin strands and a silicone insulation! *Don't* use a wire with a PVC insulation!
     - Use at least AWG14 wire, preferrably thicker.
     - Add [ferrules] to the end of the wires which connects to the screw terminals of the mainboard!
     - Pay attention to proper soldering!
-Avoid any shortcuts, cold solder joints etc.
+Avoid any short circuits, cold solder joints etc.
     - If you can't solder and you *absolutely* don't have any other possibility to have the soldering done by someone who is experienced in this, you might use special connectors.
     - In that case you leave e.g. an inch of the original wiring at the bed (assuming that the faulty spot isn't located there - check that beforehand!) and then connect the new wire with the existing one.
     - If you do so, pay special attention to add a proper strain relief - no strain or movement *at all* should occur at the fixed part of the wire!